-Researcher says first self-described drag queen was a former slave who ‘reigned over a secret world of drag balls’ in the 1800s
+Meet the first-ever drag queen – a former slave who ‘reigned over a secret world of drag balls’ in the 1800s

-The very first drag queen was a former slave in the 1800s who “reigned over a secret world of drag balls” in Washington, DC, a researcher has revealed.
+The very first drag queen was a former slave in the 1800s who “reigned over a secret world of drag balls” in Washington, DC, and everyone needs to know about him.

 In a piece for The Nation, Joseph wrote: “Born in Maryland around 1858, Swann endured slavery, the Civil War, racism, police surveillance, torture behind bars, and many other injustices.

-Joseph explained that he discovered Swann while researching at Columbia University 15 years ago, when he discovered a Washington Post article from April 13, 1888, headlined: “Negro Dive Raided.
+Joseph first discovered Swann in a Washington Post article from April 13, 1888, headlined: “Negro Dive Raided.
 Thirteen Black Men Dressed as Women Surprised at Supper and Arrested.”

 It emerged through other news stories from the time that this was not the first gathering of “men dressed as women” organised by Swann, known to his friends as “the queen”, but it was likely the first time the public and the media were aware.